AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/go-appimagetool.rst

 Embedding update information
 ----------------------------

-You can find the basic explanation on how the AppImage update system works, what update information is and how AppImages can be updated at :ref:`ref-updates`.
+You can find the basic explanation on how the AppImage update system works, what update information is and how AppImages can be updated at :ref:`appimage-updates`.

 Sadly, as of December 2024, go-appimagetool doesn't yet support embedding updating information from a custom updating information string.
 Instead, it always embeds updating information dependent on the CI pipeline.
 See `this issue <https://github.com/probonopd/go-appimage/issues/318>`_ for more information.